 But honestly, no one really knows what those things are, and we certainly don't know how much of them is nature vs. nurture.
 There isn't a thing we don't shuck off to "talent" that can't be learned, practiced, developed like an acquired taste, or essentially cultivated through hard work.
+It may take someone longer than someone with "talent," but most people given the label of "talented" are just riDONKulously hard workers.
 Guidelines of writing can be learned.
 Discipline can be refined.
 Even creativity can be improved on like a muscle one flexes a few times a day.

-Certainly there are Shakespeares and Faulkners and Baldwins and Morrisons and Euripideses (Euripidii?) who all but one in a billion of us must spend our lives looking up to in awe.
-But for everybody else, counting on talent to do anything that hard work won't is a long wait for a train that never comes.
+Certainly there are Shakespeares and Faulkners and Baldwins and Morrisons and Euripideses (Euripidii?) [and Yo-Yo Ma's] who all but one in a billion of us must spend our lives looking up to in awe.
+And their existence––as well as the existence of people with almost zero aptitude (though often also zero interest)––does suggest that a bell curve exists.
+But for most of us, in praxis, counting on talent to do anything that hard work won't is a long wait for a train that never comes.